 Another linguistic strategy worth mentioning is Clark’s discussion of ‘emulator-based strategies'.
 These consist of internal hypothesising about situations, and the set of external situations we make use of to fulfil a similar role.
 External emulators may involve the observation of an example of our target situation: if I’m thinking about a café for a date, I might watch how couples interact in that café.
 Alternatively, we may use ‘surrogate situations’ (p.155) – situations in which one uses a stand in to think about a real situation; this might be as simple as drawing a rough sketch of a webpage, in order to think about what the real design will be.
 Thus, these strategies, “enable us to explore a space of possibilities without the commitments and risks that would otherwise be involved,” (p.156).

+INSERT LINK TO DSA HERE

+Note that Clark relates to Dynamic Systems in various bits of work, may also be able to link to ecological psychology & Gibsonian theory.

 Table 1 - Comparison of Clark and Tappan's positions

 Table 1 - Comparison of Clark and Tappan's positions